graphile/graphile.github.io/src/pages/support/index.md

 ## Community Support

-- Request features
+- Request features.
-- Advice from the community
+- Advice from the community.
-- Report issues
+- Report issues.
-- Discuss the future of the project
+- Discuss the future of the project.

 [PostGraphile support](https://github.com/postgraphql/postgraphql/issues)